jeffboody/libvkk/core/readme.md

 	                          uint32_t groupCountZ);

-See the _Compute Pipeline_ section for attaching a renderer to the compute pipeline.
+See the _Compute Pipeline_ section for attaching a compute object to the compute pipeline.

-See the _Threading/Synchronization_ section for threading and synchronization rules regarding the renderer.
+See the _Threading/Synchronization_ section for threading and synchronization rules regarding the compute object.

 See the compute-test for an example which demonstrates how to square an array of numbers.